Purchases made through links earn us a small commission, at no extra cost to you.

 - You will need to provide your passport number so the trekking company can buy your permit.
 You must carry your passport to show at checkpoints along the trail.
 Make sure your passport will not be expiring in between the time of booking and the departure date because this may lead to problems on the trail.

 Choosing a Trekking Company: Consider booking your trek directly with a local operator.
-Only Peruvian trekking companies are licensed to operate the Inca Trail so when you purchase your trek from an international agency, they have to pay local companies to operate their treks.
+Only Peruvian trekking companies are licensed to operate on the Inca Trail so when you purchase your trek from an international agency, they have to pay local companies to operate their treks.
 This means you will likely be paying more so the agency can take their cut before contracting out the tour.

 - Be aware of the cheapest operators because the equipment may be subpar and they may be paying their guides and porters lower wages.
 Trust me, these are some of the hardest working people I’ve ever seen, tasked with a very difficult job, so it’s important that they are paid fairly and treated well.